karreiro/learn-dmn-in-15-minutes/learn/keep-learning.md

         <img src="/assets/keep-learning.png" />
       </div>
       <p>
-        You've finnaly conclude this course and learned what DMN is and how you can use it!
-But you don't need to stop learning right now.
+        You've finally concluded this course, learned all DMN essential components, and now you're officially ready to use them!
+But there's no reason to stop learning right now.
       </p>
       <p>
-        Here's a bunch of valuable content that can guide you tropught your DMN jouney:
+        Here's a collection of valuable content that can guide you through your DMN journey:
       </p>
       <ul>
         <li>